demo308/docs/docs/projects/incognito/manual-deployment.md

 docker pull ghcr.io/amethystnetwork-dev/incognito:latest
 ```

-And then you can create and start the docker container.
+And then you can create and start a docker container.

 ## Terminal with Deno